Animals ESL Games, Activities and Worksheets

 What Animal Am I?

-In this animal vocabulary activity, students play a 20 questions style game where they have to find out what animal they are by asking yes/no questions.
+In this creative animals guessing game, students play a 20 questions style game where they have to find out what animal they are by asking yes/no questions.
 One player goes first.
 The other students pick up a card and look at the animal on the card, without showing it to the player.
 The player then starts to ask yes/no questions to find out what animal they are, e.g. 'Do I have four legs?'
 'Can I fly?'
 Etc. The other students respond 'yes' or 'no' accordingly.
 If the player is able to guess the animal before the 20 questions have been used (e.g. Am I a rabbit?), they win and keep the card.
 Then, it's the next player's turn to find out what animal they are.
 The student with the most cards at the end of the game is the winner.
 As a variation or extension, tape an animal card to the back of each student.
 Students then stand up and ask one yes/no question to each classmate to find out what animal they are.
 When the students have asked a question to each classmate, they sit down and guess their animal.

 What Animal Am I?
 Preview